 Many of SRP’s facilities are listed in the National Register of Historic Places, including:

 - The Salt River Project Diversion and Conveyance System Historic District, which includes the Arizona, Crosscut, Grand, South, Consolidated, Eastern, Tempe, Western and Highline canals, the Granite Reef Diversion Dam and the Crosscut Hydroelectric Plant

 - Bartlett, Horse Mesa, Horseshoe, Mormon Flat and Stewart Mountain dams

-- Theodore Roosevelt Dam, which is not listed in the National Register, is a designated is designated by the International Commission on Irrigation and Drainage as a World Heritage Irrigation Structure.
+- Theodore Roosevelt Dam, which is not listed in the National Register, is designated by the International Commission on Irrigation and Drainage as a World Heritage Irrigation Structure.